wp-plugins/simple-multisite-login-log/readme.txt

 == Description ==

-Provides the ability to track users across a WordPress Multisite, Network, or Single site install.
+Provides the ability to track user logins across a WordPress Multisite, Network, or Single site install.

 * Single site admins will only see logins specific to their site
 * Network administrators will see logins across the entire network. ( Note that here the network admin is for a network inside a multisite, such as with wp-multi-network )